 Interactive satellite tracking module

 DESCRIPTION OF THE SPECIES

 The Imperial eagle (Aquila heliaca) is among Bulgaria's largest eagles, slightly smaller than the Golden eagle (Aquila chrysaetos).
 Its body size varies between 72 and 84 cm, and its wingspan is 180 to 215 cm.
-The adult birds are dark brown, almost black, with a very characteristic golden colour at the rear part of the head and neck.
-Usually, there are two white spots on the shoulders, of varying size, which may, in some individuals, be fully absent.
-The tail feathers are mainly yellowish-gray in colour.
+The adult birds are dark brown, almost black, with a very characteristic golden color at the rear part of the head and neck.
+Usually, there are two white spots on the shoulders, of varying sizes, which may, in some individuals, be fully absent.
+The tail feathers are mainly yellowish-gray in color.

 The juvenile birds have brown feathers, ochre in colour, which gives them their specific light brown appearance.
 The young birds' flight feathers are uniformly dark.
 Adult feather pattern is reached only after the 6th year.

 Juvenile Imparial Eagle © Daniele Occhiato

 Concerning the intra-species systematic arrangement of the Imperial eagle (Aquila heliaca Savigny,1809), opinions vary.
 One opinion is that the species represents two sub-species - the Eastern Imperial eagle (Aquila heliaca heliaca Savigny, 1809) and the Western (Spanish or Pyrenean) Imperial eagle (Aquila heliaca adalberti Brehm, 1861).
 Other authors say that A. heliaca adalberti should be considered a separate species, Aquila adalberti.